 Can Lyme Disease Kill You?
+What the Evidence Shows

-Lyme Disease Is Usually Not Fatal—But It Can Become Serious
+Lyme Disease Is Usually Not Fatal

-In most cases, Lyme disease is not deadly, especially when diagnosed and treated early.
-The bacterium that causes Lyme disease—Borrelia burgdorferi—typically responds well to antibiotics such as doxycycline or amoxicillin.
+In most cases, Lyme disease is not deadly, particularly when diagnosed and treated early.

-1. Lyme Carditis (Heart Block)
+1. Lyme Carditis

 Symptoms may include: